nDerroitte/CR-backup/gilded-rose/README.md

 ** Item quality to Sell-in relationship **

 The item quality degrades by 1 point for every day that they are approaching the sell-in date.
+If a non-specific products' sell-in value becomes negative, they degrade twice as fast.

 ** About specific item rules **

-- Sulfuras is legendary which means that the quality is 80 and it never alters.
+- Sulfuras is legendary which means that the quality is fixed (and not bound to between 0 and 50) and it never alters.
 The sell-in attribute also does not change.
 - Aged Brie & Backstage passes do something special, although not the same thing When the quality of Aged Brie is below 50, the quality increases for every day that they are approaching the sell-in date.
 The maximum quality is 50.
+When it goes past it's sell in date (<0), it increases by 2 every day.
  For backstage passes, if the item quality is below 50 and the sell-in date is within 10 days, it increases the quality by one more.
 If it is within 5 days, it increases again by 1, so in total with 3.

 ```